simoneperrotta001/DAGonCAPIO/examples/dataflow/cloud/README.md

 ## Execution of the demo

+This example is configured to run on Amazon EC2.

 Open the root directory of DagOnStar in a terminal, and run the following commands to prepare it.

 ```bash